raveintospace/AdvancedSwift/README.md

 <li>Generics for models & views</li>
 <li>@ViewBuilder: Custom Generic Header View, Custom Generic Section View, Custom Generic HStack, </li>
 <li>PreferenceKey: Using it to understand how NavigationTitle works.
 Also to get Geometry & Scroll position from child view and use them in parent view.</li>
+<li>Custom TabBar: Two versions of a Custom Tab Bar that improve Apple's default, using Generics, @ViewBuilder, PreferenceKey & MatchedGeometryEffect.</li>
 </ul>